 On April 12, 2018, a class-action lawsuit was filed against DDI-US demanding a return of unfair benefit under the pretext that the Company's social casino games are not legal in the State of Washington, United States.
-Similar class-action lawsuits were concurrently filed with certain of our competitors, certain of which, announced settlements in recent weeks which remain subject to court approval.
+Similar class-action lawsuits were concurrently filed with certain of our competitors, certain of which, announced settlements which the court has recently approved.

 In August 2018, we filed a Motion to Compel Arbitration, which was denied and immediately appealed in December 2018.
 We were granted a Motion to Stay pending appeal in February 2019.
 In October 2019, a court date was issued and subsequently abated as the Ninth Circuit Appeals court hears the oral arguments and a resolution of appeal is determined in a similar case with one of our competitors.
 On January 29, 2020, the Ninth Circuit affirmed the District Court's denial of arbitration, thereby denying our appeal to compel arbitration.
-The case is now in District Court..
+The case is now in District Court.
 On June 17, 2020, we filed a motion in the United States District Court for the Western District of Washington, which, if granted, would certify certain questions of state law to the Washington State Supreme Court for interpretation in accordance with applicable state law.
+On August 11, 2020, the District Court denied DDI-US's motion to certify certain questions to the Washington State Supreme Court.
+We subsequently filed a motion for reconsideration of this ruling.
 No date for a hearing on the motion has been set.
+On August 13, 2020, DDI-US filed a motion to strike the plaintiffs' nationwide class allegations.
+No date for a hearing on the motion has been set.
+On September 10, 2020, DDI-US filed a motion to dismiss under Fed.
+R. Civ P. 12 (B)(1) and a motion to abstain asking the District Court to stay this lawsuit pending the resolution of a Declaratory Judgment action filed by DDI-US (and IGT) in the Washington State Superior Court seeking a ruling on certain relevant issues under Washington state law.
+No date for a hearing on theses motions has been set.
 Discovery has commenced and is continuing.
 We dispute any allegation of wrongdoing and will continue to vigorously defend ourselves in these matters.